plone/training/docs/voltoaddons/04-block-edit-options.md

 ```

 Within `src/DataTable/DataTableEdit.js` now import the newly added
-`withBlockDataSource` higher order component and make use of it by replacing
+`withBlockDataSource` higher-order component.

-the DataTableEdit component and it's export with:
+Make use of it by replacing the `DataTableEdit` component, and it's export with:

 ```jsx
 import React from 'react';